-On 13 March 2014 the Minister for Health and Social Services.
-Mark Drakeford, announced new funding of £5 million to go towards cutting waits for diagnostic tests.
-The Minister stated that improving speed of access to these tests will mean that patients can start their full treatment more quickly, meaning that overall waiting times should reduce.
+than by LHB of residence, which are also published on Stats Wales.
+4On 13 March 2014 the Minister for Health and Social Services, Mark Drakeford, announced new funding of £5 million to go towards cutting waits for diagnostic tests.
+5 The Minister stated that improving speed of access to these tests will mean that patients can start their full treatment more quickly, meaning that overall waiting times should reduce.

-NHS Referral to Treatment Waiting Times in January 2014
+NHS Referral to Treatment Waiting Times in March 2014

-Table 1 and figures 1 and 2 show performance against the 26 and 36 week referral to treatment waiting time targets for each LHB, and for the whole of Wales, using the latest figures from January 2014.
-It can be seen from table 1 and figure 1 that:
+Table 1 and figures 1 and 2 show performance against the 26 and 36 week referral to treatment waiting time targets for each LHB, and for the whole of Wales, using the latest figures from March 2014.6 It can be seen from table 1 and figure 1 that:

-- In January 2014, neither the 26 nor 36 week targets were met on an All Wales basis. - Powys Teaching Health Board achieved the 26 week and 36 week referral to treatment waiting time targets in January 2014. - Betsi Cadwaladr University Health Board was the worst performing LHB for both the 26 week target and the 36 week target.
+- In March 2014, neither the 26 week nor 36 week targets were met on an All Wales basis. - Powys Teaching Health Board achieved the 26 week referral to treatment waiting time target in March 2014.
+In Powys, one patient was waiting more than 36 weeks for treatment since referral. - Cardiff and Vale University Health Board was the worst performing LHB for the 26 week target.
+Hywel Dda Health Board was the worst performing LHB for the 36 week target.